top of page

 Revising the Bonus ADU Program

-It should be noted first that over 5,000 ADUs have been built in San Diego without the Bonus ADU program, and revisions to the Bonus ADU regulations will allow those small-scale projects to continue.
+It should be noted first that almost 5,000 ADUs have been built in San Diego since 2021 without the Bonus ADU program, and revisions to the Bonus ADU regulations will allow those small-scale projects to continue.
 Many of Neighbors For A Better San Diego's supporters have ADUs on their own properties.

 Further, half of Bonus ADUs are produced in multi-family zones, which will not be substantially affected by proposed changes from the Planning Department or the public.